 Due to the nature of the Internet, services for one domain do not need to be on one server.
 The website and email for a domain do not need to be on the same physical server.
 DNS is used to direct the traffic to the correct place, but DNS alone will not get all the bits to where they are supposed to be.
-Exim, cPanel’s SMTP service needs a little help beyond DNS in order to know how to handle mail that is generated locally.
+Exim, cPanel’s SMTP service needs a little help beyond DNS to know how to handle mail that is generated locally.
 This is where /etc/localdomains and /etc/remotedomains come into play.

 How it works

-When an email is sent out from a cPanel server, exim checks /etc/localdomains and /etc/remotedomains in order to send the email to the correct place.
+When an email is sent out from a cPanel server, exim checks /etc/localdomains and /etc/remotedomains to send the email to the correct place.
 If the domain is in /etc/localdomains, the mail is routed locally to the machine.
 If the domain is in /etc/remotedomains, the email is routed out to the Internet.

 This is useful if the domain has some software installed that sends email notifications, such as a content management system like WordPress.
 This ensures that mail will get sent to the correct location.
-If a domain uses a remote server for email and the domain is not in remotedomains, notifcations from the CMS will not be delivered.
+If a domain uses a remote server for email and the domain is not in remotedomains, notifications from the CMS will not be delivered.

 Setting this option during account creation

-At the bottom of the account creation page in the Webhost Manager, you will see a section like the following image:
+At the bottom of the account creation page in the WebHost Manager, you will see a section like the following image:

 When set to Local Mail Exchanger, cPanel will place the domain in localdomains.
 If Remote Mail Exchanger is selected, it will place the domain in remotedomains.
 If Backup Mail Exchanger is selected, the domain will be added to localdomains but will only accept mail if there are no other mail servers available.

-Changing the exchanger after account creation
+Changing the exchanger after account creation in WHM

-Changing the mail exchanger on the server is relatively easy.
-They are controlled by two files on the server, /etc/localdomains and /etc/remotedomains.
-Modify a domain to use a different exchanger is as simple as SSHing into the server and editing the files.
-Simply remove the domain from file and add it to the other file.
+Modifying a domain to use a different exchanger is as simple as SSH’ing into the server and editing the files; simply remove the domain from one file and add it to the other.
 It is that simple.
 No need to restart services afterward.
-The files will look something like the following.

 root@host [~]# cat /etc/localdomains